September 12, 2023

 Although Buffet and many other investors have bought into some of their best investments while prices were incredibly low, it is important to remember that in the world of crypto, a wonderful coin at a good price is far better than a good coin at a wonderful price.
 There are thousands of coins on the market and just a small portion of them will actually be around in 5-10 years time.

 The intrinsic value and utility of the coin is the most important thing.
 As we have seen over the years, the vast majority of cryptocurrencies don’t even make it off the ground and fail long before reaching anywhere close to what their founders envisioned.
 This is why research (and having positions in more stable, established coins) is so important.
-If a crypto has real potential and the right people around it, it is likely to be a better investment than other coins, even if the cost to invest is a little higher.
+If a cryptocurrency has strong fundamentals and an active development team, some investors may consider it a more compelling option, regardless of its price.

 My attitude is that I always want to be better prepared than someone I’m competing against.
 The way I prepare myself is by doing my work each night

 This quote from Marty Schwartz reminds us that trading, at the end of the day, is a zero-sum game that takes no prisoners.
 Generally speaking, every gain in the market is balanced by a loss of the same size and vice versa.
 To put it another way, for every person winning, there is someone losing.
-All you need to do is make sure you win more than you lose.
+Many traders aim to manage risk and maximise their successful trades, but markets can be unpredictable.

 Here Schwartz reminds us that there is no easy way to riches – at least not in the long-term.
 By acknowledging that everyone else is out to win (and probably also thinks they are making great trades), you will realise that the best way to get an edge on the competition is to be better prepared and informed than the rest.
-While the importance of following these timeless trading guidelines cannot be understated, the no. 1 thing you can do to increase your chances of long-term profits is to do your own research (DYOR), talk to other traders, and learn the data and info better than your competitors.
+While these trading principles have been referenced by many investors, conducting your own research (DYOR), discussing insights with others, and staying informed can help you make more educated decisions.

 Final words